Efficient Gibbs Sampling in Cox Regression Models Using Composite Partial Likelihood and P\'olya-Gamma Augmentation: Introduction

 \section{Introduction}

 In time-to-event data analysis, the Cox regression model or the Cox proportional hazards model \citep{cox1972regression} is commonly used in various fields, such as medical research and quality assurance.
 Parameter estimation is typically performed based on the partial likelihood function, which allows estimation without specifying the baseline hazard \citep{cox1975partial}.
 While the partial likelihood approach provides a useful framework for statistical inference on the covariate effects, it has limitations when applied to complex data structures such as hierarchical dependencies.
-Moreover, it relies on the point estimates and the asymptotic distributions, which may be inadequate in the presence of high model uncertainty, such as high-dimensional settings.
-Bayesian extensions can provide a more flexible modeling framework for addressing hierarchical and other complex data structures by incorporating prior knowledge or assumptions on the parameters as prior distributions \citep{ibrahim2001bayesian, chen2006posterior}.
+Moreover, it relies on point estimates and asymptotic distributions, which may be inadequate in the presence of high model uncertainty, such as in high-dimensional settings.
+Bayesian extensions can provide a more flexible modeling framework for addressing hierarchical and other complex data structures by incorporating prior knowledge or assumptions on the parameters as priors \citep{ibrahim2001bayesian, chen2006posterior}.
 These Bayesian Cox models have been studied under a variety of priors \citep{ibrahim1998prior, wu2018assessing, muse2022flexible}, and applied to large-scale datasets \citep{jung2023bayesian}.
-Furthermore, a systematic review has been conducted on its use in clinical trials \citep{brard2016bayesian}.
+Furthermore, a systematic review has been conducted on their use in clinical trials \citep{brard2016bayesian}.

-\citet{bissiri2016general} proposed a framework of general Bayesian inference, which allows for using general loss functions instead of the log-likelihood functions in Bayesian update.
-This framework enables Bayesian approaches to clustering and robust estimation \citep{wade2023bayesian,rigon2023generalized, chakraborty2024gibbs,hashimoto2020robust,yonekura2023adaptation}.
-The general Bayesian update also justifies the posterior distribution in the Cox regression model using the partial likelihood function instead of using full likelihood function \citep{mcgree2023general}.
+\citet{bissiri2016general} proposed a framework of general Bayesian inference, which allows using general loss functions instead of the full likelihood functions in Bayesian updating.
+This framework enables Bayesian approaches to clustering and robust estimation \citep{hashimoto2020robust,wade2023bayesian,rigon2023generalized,yonekura2023adaptation,chakraborty2024gibbs}.
+The general Bayesian update also justifies the posterior distribution in the Cox regression model using the partial likelihood function instead of the full likelihood function \citep{mcgree2023general}.